-The SBCCD Blood borne pathogens program can be referenced to promote safe work practices for employees, reduce occupational exposure to Hepatitis Viruses B and C (HBV and HCV) and Human Immunodeficiency Virus (HIV).
-This program is designed to protect College employees from health hazards associated with blood borne pathogens and identified provisions for the appropriate treatment and counseling of any employee who may become exposed during the course of work.
+The SBCCD Blood Borne pathogens program can be referenced to promote safe work practices for employees and reduce occupational exposure to Hepatitis Viruses B and C (HBV and HCV) and Human Immunodeficiency Virus (HIV).
+This program is designed to protect employees and students in college occupational programs from health hazards associated with blood borne pathogens and identified provisions for the appropriate treatment and counseling of any employee and student in a college occupational program who may become exposed within the scope of work.